DevMountain/Hosting-Digital-Ocean/README.md

 ## Digital Ocean account
 - Sign up for a droplet on Digital Ocean.
+[Use this link for a credit to get started](https://m.do.co/c/5d2405c1d6b4)
 - In the Security Settings, paste in the public SSH key.
 Give it a name to remember which key it is, probably something like "Michelle-Macbook" to remember which computer it is connected to.
 - Most students should choose Ubuntu for the operation system.
 - Select a droplet size.
 Most students choose the cheapest droplet (about $5 per month).